Maltby Pelletreau

 Listed in 1814 city directory at 38 George Street.

-- Advertised in the The Evening Post (New York City NY), 2 May 1822, announcing that "CLARK & PELLETREAU, having taken William Upson into copartnership, their business from this date will be conducted under the firm of CLARK, PELLETREAU & UPSON."
+- Advertised: The Evening Post, on 2 May 1822, in New York City NY.
+Announcing that "CLARK & PELLETREAU, having taken William Upson into copartnership, their business from this date will be conducted under the firm of CLARK, PELLETREAU & UPSON."

-- Alternate Mark for PELLETREAU, BENNETT & COOK.
+- Alternate Mark.
+For PELLETREAU, BENNETT & COOK.

-- Alternate Mark for PELLETREAU, BENNETT & COOK.
+- Alternate Mark.
+For PELLETREAU, BENNETT & COOK.

-- Alternate Mark for PELLETREAU, BENNETT & COOK.
+- Alternate Mark.
+For PELLETREAU, BENNETT & COOK.

 "NEW STORE, NEW FIRM AND NEW GOODS. . . .
 Bennett, Cooke & Co. have taken the Store No. 142 King-street, two doors above Queen-street.
 They have received, of the latest importations, a well selected assortment of GOODS."

-- Teapot (from a three piece set) by PELLETREAU, BENNETT & COOK, c 1826
+- Example: Teapot (from a three piece set) by PELLETREAU, BENNETT & COOK, circa 1826, in Brooklyn Museum.
+H: 10 1/2"

 w: 12 1/2"